alintimpu/brit-qa-tech-test/README.md

 1. Ensure that the virtual environment is active.
 2. Navigate to the ui_test directory:
     cd ui_tests
-3. Run the UI test:
+3. Run the UI tests:
     python test_ui.py

 ## What the Test Does